 The District will undertake its grievance process promptly and as swiftly as possible.
-The District will complete the investigation and its determination regarding responsibility or the informal resolution process within [designate number of days - the District determines the length, but this provision will apply to both employees and students, and will include intake, the investigation, the hearing process, and the appeal.
-It is recommend this be at minimum of 180 days] calendar days.
+The District will complete the investigation and its determination regarding responsibility or the informal resolution process within 240 calendar days.

-When appropriate, the Title IX Coordinator may determine that good cause exists to extend the [period from previous paragraph ]-calendar day period to conduct a fair and complete investigation, to accommodate an investigation by law enforcement, to accommodate the unavailability of witnesses or delays by the Parties, to account for District breaks or vacations, or due to the complexity of the investigation.
+When appropriate, the Title IX Coordinator may determine that good cause exists to extend the 240 calendar day period to conduct a fair and complete investigation, to accommodate an investigation by law enforcement, to accommodate the unavailability of witnesses or delays by the Parties, to account for District breaks or vacations, or due to the complexity of the investigation.
 The District will provide notice of this extension to the Complainant and Respondent in writing and include the reason for the delay and anticipated timing of completion.